wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

     5. Under **Access Token**, select **JWT** as the **Token type**.
     6. Click **Update**.

-#### Step 2.3.4: Configure the front-end application
+#### Step 2.3.3: Configure the front-end application

 In this step, you are adding the configurations needed for the web app to successfully invoke the **Reading List Service** REST API.
 These configurations need to be updated for each environment you deploy the web app.
 Here you will be updating the configurations for the development environment.

 !!! note
-        The web application is reading the environment specific configurations from the `window` object at runtime.
-This is done by the `config.js` file in the root of the web application.
+        The web application is reading the environment-specific configurations from the `window` object at runtime.
+This is done via the `config.js` file in the root of the web application.
 In this section, we are mounting the `config.js` file for the development environment.
 You will need to do the same for other environments as well when you deploy your web application to multiple environments.

 To configure the front-end application, follow the steps given below.

 1. While on the web application component page.
 Click and expand **Dev Ops** in the left menu.
 2. Select **Configs and Secrets** sub menu.
-3. Select **Create**.
+3. Select **+Create**.
 4. Select the below mount configuration options and click **Next**.

     | **Field**             | **Description**                               |